the-collab-lab/smart-shopping-list-deprecated/PROJECT-BRIEF.md

 2. {Name} & {Name}

 ### How to know what to do
-The project is organized in GitHub as a set of epics, each broken down into various tasks and/or stories.
-You can find the epics, tasks, and stories in the [Issues section of the project]({link to cohort repo issues}) on GitHub.
+The project is organized in GitHub as a set of [user stories](https://www.mountaingoatsoftware.com/agile/user-stories), each with a description of the desired functionality as well as [acceptance criteria](https://www.leadingagile.com/2014/09/acceptance-criteria/) (AC) that describe how you know whether the task or story is complete.
+You can find the stories on [the project board]({link to the cohort repo project board}) on GitHub.

-An “epic” describes the work needed to implement a high-level feature or set of related features.
-Each of the epics contains some number of either tasks or [user stories](https://www.mountaingoatsoftware.com/agile/user-stories).
-Each of these include [acceptance criteria](https://www.leadingagile.com/2014/09/acceptance-criteria/) (AC) that describe how you know whether the task or story is complete.

 A task or story is “done” when the following are all true:

 * The AC have been met
 * Tests have been written to validate the “[happy path](https://en.wikipedia.org/wiki/Happy_path)”
-* In the case of a UI feature, it has been reviewed for accessibility
+* In the case of a UI feature, it has been reviewed for [accessibility](https://accessibilityinsights.io/)
 * The code to complete the task or implement the feature has been reviewed and approved by the other pair of developers
-* The [Product Owner](https://www.agilealliance.org/glossary/product-owner/) (i.e. Andrew or 1 of the mentors) has accepted the work as adequately meeting the requirements
+* The [Product Owner](https://www.agilealliance.org/glossary/product-owner/) (i.e. Andrew or 1 of the mentors) has accepted the work as satisfactorily meeting the requirements

 The “backlog” (the collection of epics, stories, and tasks) represents the work needed to complete the project.
 At the point when all of the stories and tasks are done, we should have a working app!